PJ427/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-Summary:  Provide a review of the production data for insights to assist the manufacturing team.
-Complete this by:
+Summary:  Due to the MechaCar suffering from production troubles that are blocking the progress of the manufacturing team, we are tasked to provide a review of the production data for insights to assist the manufacturing team.
+We need to complete this by:

-      o Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes o Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots o Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+      o Performing multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes o Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots o Run t-tests to determine if the manufacturing lots are statistically different from the mean population